 Alcohol produces sedative effects as well as some stimulant effects.
-There is some evidence that suggests that nursing parents may metabolize alcohol more quickly than non-lactating people.
+There is some evidence that suggests that people who are currently lactating may metabolize alcohol more quickly than non-lactating people.
 There is clear evidence that eating food while consuming alcohol also reduces blood alcohol levels after consumption.
 Drinking alcohol on an empty stomach increases the effects of alcohol on prolactin and oxytocin as well as on your body .
 You should not sleep with your baby if you have been drinking alcohol, as your natural reflexes have been impaired.

 Information about bed-sharing and alcohol here:https://www.llli.org/breastfeeding-info/sleep-bedshare/ https://www.basisonline.org.uk/parents-bed/

-- Nurse your baby immediately before drinking any alcoholic beverage, if possible, or pump and save your milk.
+- Breastfeed your baby immediately before drinking any alcoholic beverage, if possible, or pump and save your milk.

 - Limit your alcohol intake to one (preferably) or two glasses of wine (8 ounces total) or one or two beers (see “How Is One Drink Defined” for more information on amounts of alcohol)

-- Wait at least 2 hours after drinking one standard drink before nursing your baby.
+- Wait at least 2 hours after drinking one standard drink before breastfeeding your baby.